 Inverse matrices are widely used across many fields:

-Computer Graphics: Undo transformations like scaling, rotation, and translation
+Computer Graphics: In computer graphics inverse matrix concept is applied in transformations like scaling, rotation, and translation.

-Economics & Data Science: Solve multiple simultaneous equations—for forecasting, regression, optimization
+Economics & Data Science: In data science inverse matrix concept is used to solve multiple simultaneous equations for forecasting, regression, optimization.

 Attempting to find an inverse when det(A) = 0